 In 2006, Ford cut a deal with Kellogg's to pack 600,000 little Fusion models - made by Hot Wheels - in boxes of cereal.
 The Ford Fusion became a big seller.
 GM and Chrysler did nothing and went bankrupt.

 Miniature Market: Eric Waiter Associates (also known as EWA Miniature Cars USA Inc.), a mail order and (later) internet retailer with a large offering of scale model vehicles, has closed.
 The Green Brook NJ firm has been around since 1982 and, at its peak, reportedly moved $3 million worth of little cars and other auto-related merchandise per year.

 In recent years, online business via the firm's web site accounted for 75% of EWA's income.
 Besides selling 8,000 different model cars and subscriptions to many of the world's car and racing publications, Eric Waiter Associates also offered more than 3,500 automotive books.
 Customers included Jay Leno, Jerry Seinfeld and David Letterman.
-At one time, the firm reportedly had annual sales in the $3 million range.

 No reason was given for the closure, although the store suffered $300,000 from storm damage in 2008.
 The model car business has changed greatly and as pre-boomers and boomers are getting older and downsizing, they are buying fewer models.
 Or have already purchased everything they want.

 EWA did carry models that I couldn't find elsewhere but the firm became a last resort for me because the prices were high and, if there was a problem, the customer service was less than stellar.